Last Updated: April 7, 2021

-There may be special requirements for the customers who want to visit your business.
+There will be special requirements for the customers who want to visit your business.
+They will need to know.
 Will they be required to wear masks?
 Are they required to stay on specific sides of barriers?
 Do they text you when they pull up to your business and you will bring their order to their car?
 Do you have specific entry and exit points to reduce cross traffic?
 Will you be taking their temperature?
 Having these operational protocols available for review will help reduce the apprehension that your customers may be feeling as they visit your business and come in contact with other people.

 Check your social media channels

 Be sure that all of your social media channels have current information.
 The information on your website should match what is found on social media.
 Discrepancies in information can cause customer confusion and reduce the chances that they may visit your business.